Chartered accountant price list 2026: complete guide

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated April 4, 2026 - Are you looking for a reliable chartered accountant price list to budget your accounting in 2026?
+Updated July 17, 2026: Are you looking for a reliable chartered accountant price list to budget your accounting in 2026?
 You're not alone: every year, thousands of business leaders try to understand how accounting firm fees are structured.
 The reality is that there is no official mandatory scale.
 Each firm sets its prices freely based on the scope of the mission, the complexity of your activity and its market positioning.

 This guide explains how to decode a chartered accountant fee schedule, what price ranges to observe according to your legal status, and above all how to compare offers without overlooking a hidden cost item.

-What is a chartered accountant price list?
+What is a chartered accountant price list?#

 For more information, see Chartered accountant rate, Chartered accountant rate simulator and Accounting support.

-Why is there no official fee scale?
+Why is there no official fee scale?#

-- ▸the difficulty of the mission;
+- the difficulty of the cases to be handled;

-- ▸the overhead costs of the firm;
+- the costs incurred by the firm;

-- ▸the reputation and experience of the practitioner;
+- the reputation of the chartered accountant.

 This freedom to set prices is a fundamental principle of the profession, confirmed by the Order of Chartered Accountants.
 It means that a price list published on a firm's website reflects its own commercial policy, not a uniform national rate.

-2026 price ranges by legal status
+2026 price ranges by legal status#

 Market observations in 2026 allow us to identify average fee ranges for the most common statuses.
 These amounts are in euros excluding tax (HT) and correspond to annual packages for bookkeeping, review and preparation of accounts.

-Micro-enterprise and sole trader
+Micro-enterprise and sole trader#

-The micro-enterprise is not required to keep full accounts, but monitoring turnover and tax declarations remains necessary.
+The micro-enterprise is not required to keep full accounts, but monitoring turnover and tax déclarations remains necessary.

-- ▸annual monitoring and declarations: €300 to €800 HT/year;
+- annual monitoring and déclarations: €300 to €800 HT/year;

-- ▸creation assistance: €150 to €400 HT (one-off);
+- creation assistance: €150 to €400 HT (one-off);

-- ▸tax optimisation advice: €100 to €250 HT/h.
+- tax optimisation advice: €100 to €250 HT/h.

 Sole traders rarely use a chartered accountant for day-to-day bookkeeping.
-On the other hand, occasional advice on tax regime choice or threshold exceedance is increasingly in demand.
+On the other hand, occasional advice on tax régime choice or threshold exceedance is increasingly in demand.

-Sole proprietorship (EI) and EURL
+Sole proprietorship (EI) and EURL#

 A sole proprietorship subject to income tax (IR) or corporate tax (IS) requires full accrual accounting.

-- ▸bookkeeping + review + declarations: €900 to €2,500 HT/year;
+- bookkeeping + review + déclarations: €900 to €2,500 HT/year;

-- ▸preparation of annual accounts: €500 to €1,200 HT;
+- preparation of annual accounts: €500 to €1,200 HT;

-- ▸income tax return (2035, 2065): €300 to €700 HT.
+- income tax return (form 2031 or 2035 depending on BIC or BNC): €300 to €700 HT.

 The rate varies greatly depending on the volume of accounting entries and the presence or absence of employees.

-SAS and SASU
+SAS and SASU#

 The SAS is one of the most common legal forms among startups and SMEs.
-Its accounting obligations are substantial: full bookkeeping, preparation of annual accounts, tax return, social declarations.
+Its accounting obligations are substantial: full bookkeeping, preparation of annual accounts, tax return, social déclarations.

-- ▸complete annual package: €1,800 to €5,000 HT/year;
+- complete annual package: €1,800 to €5,000 HT/year;

-- ▸bookkeeping only: €800 to €2,000 HT/year;
+- bookkeeping only: €800 to €2,000 HT/year;

-- ▸preparation of annual accounts: €1,000 to €2,500 HT;
+- preparation of annual accounts: €1,000 to €2,500 HT;

-- ▸payroll management: €30 to €60 HT/slip per month.
+- payroll management: €30 to €60 HT/slip per month.

 A SASU without employees and with turnover below €200,000 will be in the lower range.
 A SAS with 10 employees and turnover of €1 million will easily exceed €4,000 annually.

-The SARL has obligations similar to the SAS, with some tax specificities (capital gains regime, manager's remuneration).
+The SARL has obligations similar to the SAS, with some tax specificities (capital gains régime, manager's remuneration).

-- ▸complete annual package: €1,500 to €4,500 HT/year;
+- complete annual package: €1,500 to €4,500 HT/year;

-- ▸bookkeeping + review: €1,000 to €2,500 HT/year;
+- bookkeeping + review: €1,000 to €2,500 HT/year;

-- ▸payroll management: €30 to €55 HT/slip per month.
+- payroll management: €30 to €55 HT/slip per month.

-SCI (Real Estate Civil Company)
+SCI (Real Estate Civil Company)#

 SCIs have lighter accounting, but still require rigorous monitoring.

-- ▸annual package: €600 to €1,800 HT/year;
+- annual package: €600 to €1,800 HT/year;

-- ▸property income declaration (2044): €200 to €500 HT;
+- property income déclaration (2044): €200 to €500 HT;

-Summary table of average fees 2026
+Summary table of average fees 2026#

 | Legal status | Annual package (bookkeeping + review + accounts) | Payroll (per slip/month) |